 Utility principally refers to ensuring that the information contained in this consultation is helpful, serviceable, and beneficial to the intended users.
 NMFS has determined, through this ESA section 7 consultation that operation of the four spring Chinook salmon and steelhead hatchery programs as proposed will not jeopardize ESA-listed species and will not destroy or adversely modify designated critical habitat.
 Therefore, NMFS can issue an ITS.
 The intended users of this opinion are the NMFS (permitting entity), and the BPA and USFWS (funding entities).
-The scientific community, resource managers, and stakeholders benefit from the consultation through the anticipated increase in returns of salmonids to the Round Butte, Touchet, Umatilla, and Walla Walla Rivers, and through the collection of data indicating the potential effects of the operation on the viability of natural populations of Snake River steelhead and Chinook salmon.
+The scientific community, resource managers, and stakeholders benefit from the consultation through the anticipated increase in returns of salmonids to the Round Butte, Touchet, Umatilla, and Walla Walla Rivers, and through the collection of data indicating the potential effects of the operation on the viability of natural populations of Snake River steelhead and MCR Steelhead.
 This information will improve scientific understanding of hatchery-origin Chinook salmon effects that can be applied broadly within the Pacific Northwest area for managing benefits and risks associated with hatchery operations.
-This opinion will be posted on NMFS' West Coast Region web site (http://www.westcoast.fisheries.noaa.gov/).
 The format and naming adheres to conventional standards for style.

-4.1.1.1.
+4.2.
 Integrity